 A championship golf course versus a course that hosts championships

 Today, most every 18-hole golf course claims to have an "18-hole Championship Golf Course," and it amounts to, essentially, marketing language.
 It implies a demanding and challenging golf course worthy of hosting championships of sorts.
-Yet, there is no actual standard for what makes a golf course a championship course.
+Yet, no actual standard exists for what makes a golf course a championship course.

 Hazeltine National Golf Club

-Located in Chaska, MN Hazeltine has hosted the U.S. Open in 1970 and 1991, PGA Championships in 2002 and 2009, the U.S. Senior Open, U.S. Women's Open, U.S. Amateur and in 2016 it will host the Ryder Cup Matches.
-Consistently ranked in America's Greatest 100 Courses, Hazeltine is the premier championship golf club in the upper Midwest.
+Located in Chaska, MN, Hazeltine has hosted the U.S. Open in 1970 and 1991, PGA Championships in 2002 and 2009, the Ryder Cup in 2016, the U.S. Senior Open in 1983, U.S. Women's Open in 1966 and 1977, and U.S. Amateur in 2006.
+In 2024, it will again host the U.S. Amateur Championship, and in 2029 it will again host the Ryder Cup Matches.
+It is the only course to have been selected for the Ryder Cup twice.
+Often ranked as one of America's best courses, Hazeltine is the premier championship golf club in the upper Midwest.

 Interlachen Country Club

 Another nationally recognized golf club, Interlachen hosted the 1930 U.S. Open which was won by Bobby Jones.
-They also hosted the Solheim Cup in 2002 and the 2008 U.S. Women's Open.
+They also hosted the Solheim Cup in 2002, the 2008 U.S. Women's Open, and the 2016 Junior Ryder Cup.

 Minneapolis Golf Club